rexroni/mkninja/README.md

   - `display`: a string of text to display while this step is running.
   - `default`: a bool to indicate if this target should be run by default (defaults to `True`).
+  - `stamp`: if True, the first provided `output` will be created or modified with `touch` (or windows equivalent) after `command` runs successfully.
+  - `depfile`: path to an optional makefile that contains header dependency information.
+See ninja docs for details.
+  - `deps`: must be either `gcc` or `msvc` to trigger ninja's optimized header file processing.
+See ninja docs for details.
+  - `msvc_deps_prefix`: for when `deps = msvc` and you are using a non-English edition of visual studio.
+See ninja docs for details.
   - `dyndep`: a file or target (which must also be in `inputs`) that ninja should treat as a dynamic dependency file.
 See ninja docs for details.
-  - `stamp`: if True, the first provided `output` will be created or modified with `touch` (or windows equivalent) after `command` runs successfully.

 `add_target()` returns a `mkninja.Target` object which has attributes `inputs`, `outputs`, and `after` which may be useful to read (but which